 - There will be a video before the questions that explain this for you

-- Your answers will be kept within a confidential system however they will be reviewed by headspace staff to support you in your session
+- Your answers will be kept within a confidential system and will only be reviewed by headspace staff to support you in your session

-- Deindentified data is utilised to support national funding for example postcodes, demographic information.
+- Deidentified data is used to support national funding for example postcodes, demographic information.